NetComposer/nksip/doc/guide/concepts.md

 ## Services

 A **Service** represents a SIP entity started by NkSIP.
-When [starting a Service](start_a_sipapp.md), you [configure](../reference/configuration.md) some basic aspects and the new SIP element is started in the network.
+When [starting a service](start_a_service.md), you [configure](../reference/configuration.md) some basic aspects and the new SIP element is started in the network.
 From this moment, it can [send requests](sending_requests.md) and [receive them](receiving_requests.md) from other SIP elements.
-NkSIP allows you to start any number of Services simultaneously, as long as they don't listen on the same ip and port or _url resource_.
+NkSIP allows you to start any number of services simultaneously, as long as they don't listen on the same ip and port or _url resource_.

 You can develop _any_ kind of SIP application with NkSIP.
-This includes endpoints, stateful and stateless proxies, registrars and redirect servers, B2BUAs or any combination of the above, all at the same time, in the same Service or in different ones.
+This includes endpoints, stateful and stateless proxies, registrars and redirect servers, B2BUAs or any combination of the above, all at the same time, in the same service or in different ones.

-Each Service starts listening on one or more sets of transport, ip address and port.
-For example, you could start a _app1_ Service, which could be a proxy server listening on 192.168.0.1:5060 using protocols UDP and TCP, and on 192.168.0.1:5061 using TLS, and another one called _app2_ behaving as a B2BUA could be started listening on any other ip and port of the host.
-For websocket (WS and WSS transports), Services can share the same ip and port, and the request is routed to the right Service depending on the _url_.
+Each _service_ starts listening on one or more sets of transport, ip address and port.
+For example, you could start a _app1_ service, which could be a proxy server listening on 192.168.0.1:5060 using protocols UDP and TCP, and on 192.168.0.1:5061 using TLS, and another one called _app2_ behaving as a B2BUA could be started listening on any other ip and port of the host.
+For websocket (WS and WSS transports), services can share the same ip and port, and the request is routed to the right service depending on the _url_.

-When starting a Service, you must supply a **callback Erlang module** for it.
+When starting a service, you can optionally supply a **callback Erlang module** for it.
 There is a number of [callback functions this module can implement](../reference/callback_functions.md).
 Each of them has an default behaviour, so all of them are optional.
+If you don't plan to receive SIP requests (only sending them) you don't need to provide any callback module.

-You start a Service calling [`nksip:start/4`](../../src/nksip.erl).
-Any erlang term can be used as a name, but NkSIP will generate an atom as _internal name_ for the Service.
+You start a service calling [`nksip:start/2`](../../src/nksip.erl).
+Any erlang term can be used as a name, but NkSIP will generate an atom as _internal name_ for the service.
 In most API calls you can use any of them.

-Under the hood, the Service is a standard _gen_server_ erlang process, and you can use it with standard functions like `gen_server:call/3`, etc. The internal name is also the registered name for this process.
+Under the hood, the service is a standard _gen_server_ erlang process, and you can use it with standard functions like `gen_server:call/3`, etc. The internal name is also the registered name for this process.

 ## Requests and responses